-Our work is entirely funded by private donations – we receive no money from government or pharmaceutical industry.
-Your money help us continue funding research into vitiligo and supporting people affected by the condition.
+Our work is entirely funded by private donations – we receive no money from government or the pharmaceutical industry.
+So, your money is crucial in helping us fund research into vitiligo and supporting people affected by the condition.

 Here are some of our accomplishments to date:

-- Launched and funded the World Vitiligo Day campaign to increase awareness of vitiligo.
+- Launching and funding the World Vitiligo Day campaign to increase awareness of vitiligo.

-- Created a networked Vitiligo BioBank and a bio-IT system Vitiligo CloudBank to support research.
+- Creating a networked Vitiligo BioBank and a bio-IT system Vitiligo CloudBank to support research.

-- Conducted Master Classes on Vitiligo in eleven countries, and educated over three thousand doctors.
+- Conducting Master Classes on Vitiligo in eleven countries, and educated over four thousand doctors.

-- Published over 50 articles, reviews and other papers, Q&A and books in seven languages.
+- Publishing over 50 articles, reviews and other papers, Q&A and books in seven languages.

-- Supported vitiligo groups in the United States and ten other countries.
+- Supporting vitiligo groups in the United States and across the world.

-But we cannot do this without your help!
+We need your help to continue our vital work!
 Please give as generously as you can.
-We will use every single cent of your donation in the fight against vitiligo – either through research into the disease, doctor’s education or supporting those with the condition.
+Every single cent of your donation will be used to fight vitiligo – either through research into the disease, doctor’s education or supporting those with the condition.

 To donate online, simply CLICK HERE.